 Oman requests these capabilities to provide for the protection of its head-of-state aircraft fleet.
 LAIRCM will provide increased protection from missile threats.
 The proposed purchase of LAIRCM will enhance the safety of Oman's political leadership, promoting the global engagement of a friendly country.

 The proposed sale of this equipment and support will not alter the basic military balance in the region.

 The prime contractor will be Northrop Grumman Corporation of Rolling Meadows, Illinois.
 There are no known offset agreements proposed in connection with this potential sale.

-Implementation of this proposed sale will require U.S. Government or contractor representatives to travel to Qatar for a period of 10 years to provide program and technical support and training.
+Implementation of this proposed sale will require multiple U.S. Government or contractor representatives to travel to Oman over a period of 10 years for program and technical support and training.

 There will be no adverse impact on U.S. defense readiness as a result of this proposed sale.